Morphl-AI/MorphL-Orchestrator/README.md

 Once all the raw data has been loaded, there is one more thing to do for the ML pipeline to be fully operational:

 ```
+# Trigger pipeline for churning users with Google Analytics
 airflow trigger_dag ga_chp_training_pipeline

+# OR trigger pipeline for churning users with Big Query
+airflow trigger_dag ga_chp_bq_training_pipeline
 ```

 The command above will trigger the training pipeline, and upon running it you should see output similar to this: